 - Tax filer must sign and date the form (only one signature required for joint filers)

 - Mail or fax the form using the information on page 2

-If you feel as though the information contained or captured on the FAFSA at the time of submitting does not accurately reflect your current ability to pay, please contact Rachel Richards in the Shippensburg University Financial Aid office at 717-477-1131 to discuss any potential changes to the FAFSA.
+If you think the information contained or captured on the FAFSA at the time of submitting does not accurately reflect your current ability to pay, please contact Rachel Richards in the Shippensburg University Financial Aid office at (717) 477-1131 to discuss any potential changes to the FAFSA.

-***IMPORTANT*** - Additional information or documentation may be requested at the discretion of the verification officer.
-All requests must be complied with in order to get aid.
+Additional information or documentation may be requested at the discretion of the verification officer.
+You must comply with all requests in order to receive aid.